You hear it before men with dark triad traits get laid more.

 You bet that risky approach will backfire a lot of times and lend you into some troubles over a lifetime.

-But psychopaths are not worried about future troubles, and that risk-seeking approach does help them increase their notch-count.
+But psychopaths are driven by present rewards while being undeterred by risks and possible future troubles.
+That risk-seeking approach does help them increase their notch-count.

 #2.
 The “Edgy” Appeal: When Risk Intersects With Excitement